Explore Multipass Shadows and Their Usage. Learn the correct way to do shadows using rgba and hsla color spaces.

-Well for component-based CSS coding, allows us to override variables using inline style.
+Well for component-based CSS coding, allows us to override CSS variables using inline style.
 This means we can change/override any number of variables just using the single style tag.
 The sub-components will be styled automatically as per their definition.

 In below example, we defined variables as follows in component:

 our component has elements that use background values as variables.
 Changing the value of any variable will update the backgrounds for the element and the gradient.

 background: linear-gradient(0, var(--color1),var(--color2),var(--color3)) ;